What is a Subordination Agreement?

 - Subordination agreements are usually carried out when property owners refinance their first mortgage.

-Subordination of debts is common when the borrowers are trying to acquire funds, and loan agreements are put in place.
-Subordination agreements are usually carried out when property owners refinance their first mortgage.
-It cancels the original loan, and a new one is written.
-As a result, the second loan becomes the senior debt, and the primary loan becomes the senior debt.
+Subordination of debts is common when the borrowers are trying to acquire additional funds, and additional loan agreements are put in place.
+Subordination agreements are usually carried out when property owners take a second mortgage on their property.
+As a result, the second loan becomes the junior debt, and the primary loan becomes the senior debt.
 Senior debt has higher claim priority over junior debt.

 Hence, the primary loan lenders will want to keep the first position in the entitlement to receive debt repayments and will not approve the second loan until a subordination agreement is signed.
 However, the second creditor may refuse to do so.
 As a consequence, it may become difficult for property owners to refinance their assets.

 Various businesses or individuals approach lending institutions to borrow funds.
 The creditors receive principle and interest payments as compensation.
 A creditor may need a subordination agreement for securing his/her payments if the borrower decides to take out a second mortgage in the future..
 This ensures the creditors payments have a higher priority and will be paid before the second mortgage.